johanbrandhorst/blog/content/post/go-protobuf-tips.md

 +++
 date = "2017-04-18"
 title = "Go Protobuf Tips"
-description = "A couple of tips for working with proto files in golang" tags = [ "golang", "protobuf", "grpc", "grpc-gateway" ] categories = [
+subtitle = "A couple of tips for working with proto files in golang" tags = [ "golang", "protobuf", "grpc", "grpc-gateway" ]
-  "Programming",
-]
 +++

 I've had my fair share of dealing with proto files in go (and to some extent JS),